boozec/dcariotti.me/content/blog/2020-04-13-first-code-in-rust.md

 println!("{}", fib(&mut N));
 ```

-Maybe one day I'll see again this code and I will thought:"WTF is that?!".
+Maybe one day I'll look at this code and think:"WTF is that?!".

 <img src="https://media.tenor.com/images/a8db208ebc4a1cfb5390c26e676c34de/tenor.gif" alt="wtf" class="center">